malakaispann/raksh/README.md

 A Python library providing opinionated types and logic for handling operation results.
 Instead of the traditional exception-throwing approach, Raksh enables contextual information sharing about results while promoting safe programming practices.

+## Archival and Removal From PyPi**

-**Archived** : Run `make benchmark`.
-The "results" approach is significantly slower in both success and failure cases.
+Run `make benchmark`.
+The "results" approach is significantly (3-17x) slower in both success and failure cases.

 Guess this will just serve as an example project.

 ## Tech Stack